Dino (marque): Specifications

 The new displacement of 2404.74 cc was achieved thanks to 90 by 63 mm of bore and stroke.
 Internal dimensions were identical to that of the 246 F1-66.
-At an 11.5:1 compression ratio, power output was a healthy 285 bhp at 8900 rpm.
+At an 11.5:1 compression ratio, power output was a healthy 285 bhp at 8,900 rpm.
 Already standard on 65° Dino V6 twin overhead camshafts per bank, and a novelty: four valves per cylinder.
 The same as its predecessor, the chassis was a semi-monocoque with all-independent suspension and disc brakes.

+In Tasman Series racing, other engines that the Dino V6 was generally up against were the 290 bhp Australian made Repco V8, the Tasman variant of the Cosworth DFV, the ~360 bhp Cosworth DFW, a sprint variant of the 315 bhp Alfa Romeo Tipo 33 V8 used in the Alfa Romeo T33/2 Daytona 2.5 Litre endurance racing sports car, the 260 bhp, 2.1L version of the V8 BRM, the older Coventry Climax FPF and FMWV engines and the 200 bhp, 1.6L Cosworth FVA.

 Racing

 Only three cars were made and raced with success between 1968 and 1971, mainly in hands of Chris Amon and Graeme Lawrence.
 The Tasman Series was particularly suited for the Dino Tasmania.
-Chris Amon won two races in the 1968 Tasman Series and dominated the 1969 edition by scoring four wins in New Zealand and Australian Grands Prix and won the Drivers' Championship.
-In 1969, Amon was aided by Derek Bell in the other Scuderia Veloce car with enough points for fourth place.
-For the 1970 Tasman Series the winning car was handed over to Graeme Lawrence who won only one race but with four other podium finishes still won the championship.
+Chris Amon won two races in the 1968 Tasman Series, including its debut race, the 1968 New Zealand Grand Prix where he also started from pole position.
+After finishing 2nd to Lotus mounted Jim Clark in 1968, Amon went on to dominate the 1969 Tasman Series by scoring four wins, including wins both blue ribbon events, the 1969 New Zealand Grand Prix at Pukekohe and the 1969 Australian Grand Prix at Lakeside, on his way to winning the Drivers Championship.
+In 1969 Amon was aided by Derek Bell in the other Scuderia Veloce car with enough points for fourth place.
+For the 1970 Tasman Series the winning car was handed over to Graeme Lawrence who won only one race but, with four other podium finishes, won the championship.